magento/devdocs/src/community/contribution-programs.md

 title: Contribution Program
 ---

-Magento is pleased to provide a Solution Parters program for partners.
+Magento is pleased to provide a Solution Partners program for partners.

 Every active partner that is willing to collaborate is eligible to join the **Solutions Contribution Rewards Program**.
 When you join, you start receiving program benefits: